jalbe0076/codecademy/backend-career-path/api-swagger-orders/README.md

 - Fork and clone the repository to your local machine and open the directory.
 - The API contract can be viewed in `openapi.yaml`
-- Run `npm install` to install the project dependenciesand.
+- Run `npm install` to install the project dependencies.
 - Run `npm start` to begin your server.
 You'll see `Express server started at port 3000` in the terminal.
 - Test the endpoints using `postman`or other similar tools